LEDGER HARDWARE WALLETS

 Cosmos (ATOM)

-This is one of the most popular staking coins.
-Cosmos is a rather unique blockchain, which is powered by its native cryptocurrency known as Atoms.
+Cosmos is a rather unique blockchain, powered by its native cryptocurrency known as ATOM.

 Algorand (ALGO)

-Many Proof-of-Stake coins force you to either become a validator for the network or to delegate your cryptocurrencies.
+Many Proof-of-Stake chains force you to either become a validator for the network or delegate your cryptocurrencies.
 This isn’t the case with Algorand.
 With ALGO, you just need to hold at the very least 1 ALGO on your address and you will automatically start accumulating rewards.
-No further actions are required!
+That’s it!

 Polkadot (DOT)

-Polkadot is a next-generation blockchain protocol designed to support multiple chains within a single network.
-It has implemented a new innovation to the Proof of stake (POS) consensus which is known as Nominated Proof of Stake (NPOS).
+Polkadot is a next-generation blockchain protocol that focuses on supporting multiple chains within a single network.
+It actually created its own version of the Proof of Stake (POS) consensus, Nominated Proof of Stake (NPOS), the utility of which spread much further than just the Polkadot network.

 Polkadot is the latest entrant in the blockchain space, seeking to grow the ecosystem with additional solutions beyond networks like Ethereum and Cosmos.
 However, Polkadot is designed to coexist and interoperate with other blockchain networks rather than competing with them.